Response to Intervention:

 Meet and Share

-This seminar provides participants a great opportunity to meet and share ideas with other educators interested in implementing RTI.
+This seminar provides an excellent opportunity to meet and share ideas with other educators interested in improving students’ success in early literacy development.

-Kelly Harmon will be available to answer questions regarding the unique needs of your own program.
+Angela Cameron will be available at the seminar for consultation regarding your questions and the unique needs of your program.

 On-Site Training Guarantee